Sorry, you need to enable JavaScript to visit this website.

 Progress and Info

-Target 5.6 - Only 56.3 per cent of women between the ages of 15 and 49 who are married or in a union have full decision-making power over their sexual and reproductive health and rights, according to data from 78 countries.
-The lowest level of autonomy was reported in sub-Saharan Africa, at 36.8 per cent, compared with 87.2 per cent in Europe.
+Target 5.6: In 2025, only 56.3% of women aged 15-49 who are married or in a union have full decision-making power over contraceptive use, sexual relations, and reproductive health care, unchanged from the previous year.
+The lowest level of autonomy was reported in sub-Saharan Africa, at 36.8%, compared with 87.2% in Europe.